rbdl/rbdl/README.md

 forward dynamics, Recursive Newton-Euler Algorithm (RNEA) for inverse dynamics and the Composite Rigid Body Algorithm (CRBA) for the efficient computation of the joint space inertia matrix.
-It further contains code for Jacobians, forward and inverse kinematics, and handling of external constraints such as contacts and collisions.
+It further contains code for Jacobians, forward and inverse kinematics, handling of external constraints such as contacts and collisions, and closed-loop models.

 The code is developed by Martin Felis <martin@fysx.org>
 at the research group [Optimization in Robotics and Biomechanics